Teuton-Roy/React-Basics/README.md

 ![components](https://user-images.githubusercontent.com/70527737/221405149-2c574635-7f52-4248-8c61-8e86c76d7a57.png)

-# How to create own componets and attach with App.js?
+# How to create own componets and attach/export with App.js?
     1. Create a folder called components.
     2. Create a file called (whatever you want,Like, video.js).
     3. Create a function called Video.